“When we designed the perfect apartments, we considered the well-being of our residents.”

 Green spaces improve mental health.

 We tend to focus on physical health, but mental health (which isn’t really separate from physical health) is arguably more reliant on regular exposure to green space.
-Among both rural and urban Wisconsin residents, high levels of neighborhood green space were consistently linked to lower levels of anxiety, depression, and stress.
+High levels of neighborhood green space were consistently linked to lower anxiety, depression, and stress among rural and urban Wisconsin residents.
 And in case you’re thinking of moving, consider that people who move to “greener” urban neighborhoods enjoy improved mental health in the subsequent years than people who move to “less green” urban areas.

 Green spaces lower blood pressure.